Love Lady Larla

 “Well, you’ll see soon enough.
 I’m Falt.
 No family name.”

-Falt dragged her up by her elbow and pushed open the door.
+Falt dragged her up by her elbow, nodded to the club-wielding men that stood guard, and pushed open the door.
 Shine couldn’t help the gasp that escaped from her lips.
 Luxuries that betrayed its gaunt exterior decorated the rooms inside: moth-eaten carpets, chipped painting frames (often empty), and unlit chandeliers.
 Riches beyond riches.

-But the true horror waited beyond a pair of double doors, guarded by club-wielding men on each side.
+But the true horror waited beyond a pair of double doors.

 She only caught a few brief glimpses of the room as Falt forced her through to the far end.
-Four cages waited in the hall, two to each side.
-Each contained a different subject: A bearded man stood at half her size; a pair of identical twins pressed tight together in the confines of the cage, limbs tangling with one another; a man with half his head and chest covered with burn marks watched her as she crossed the room; and a girl clutched to the roof bars of the cage with her feet and dangled like a bat.
+Four cages waited in the hall, two to each side, each containing a different subject: A bearded man stood at half her size; a pair of identical twins pressed tight together in the confines of the cage, limbs tangling with one another; a man with half his head and chest covered with burn marks watched her as she crossed the room; and a girl clutched to the roof bars of the cage with her feet and dangled like a bat.

 “Welcome to my gallery.
 I am Arnloch Grimlet,” the man behind the easel said.
 “And you?”